jerenhicks/template-springmvc/README.txt

 	- Go to bitbucket.
 	- Click 'Create' and fill in info.
 	- Click the 'I have an existing project' and copy the code and execute it in terminal.

+- Set up to send datas via postman
+	- set to post
+	- click x-www-form-urlencoded on the presets.
+	- set the values in the fields.